-Thank you to everyone who helped make the premiere of
+Thank you to everyone who came out to see the premiere of IlluminArt's latest production

 Enabling individuals of all ages to use the power of theater to portray and develop solutions for the complex challenges they confront.